ivcvy/jupyter-clone/readme.md

 # jupyter-clone
-Spawn jupyterlab instances in docker container as you like in secure environment! gcc is added to the Dockerfile for requirements written in C.
+Spawn jupyterlab instances in docker container as you like in secure environment!
+Customize the requirements as needed at build time, and update requirements via rebuild (remove and build) with storage preservation in host filesystem.
+All instances are connected via bridge network.
-Customize the requirements as needed.

 ## build
 ```bash